nerdschoolbergen/introduction-to-web-security/README.md

 - Start by cloning this repository into a folder on your computer.
 If you've never used git before, you can alternatively use the "Download ZIP" button to the right.
 - Although you have this README file on your computer it's easier to read it on GitHub, so we recommend you keep this page open with the exercise tasks.

+## About the vulnerable application
+**This is an application that is written with the worst possible practices.
+Do not use anything here as an example for anything.**

+You can assume that you have access to the application source code, but not its data when you are exploiting the vulnerabilities.

+You might find vulnerabilities that are not specified.
+Feel free to be creative in your exploitive adventures.

 ## Exercises

 This repository contains a set of exercises organized in folders.
 Each folder contains a `README.md` describing the exercise.